instructure/instructure-ui/docs/guides/using-theme-overrides.md

   summary="Note"
 >
   <ToggleBlockquote.Paragraph>
     The "colorful" examples below are extreme and for demonstrational purposes only!
-Please style the components in a way that they fit into our style guidelines!
+Please style the components in a way that they fit into our style guidelines and have sufficient color contrast ratio!
   </ToggleBlockquote.Paragraph>
 </ToggleBlockquote>
 ```